 Some businesses want their customers to be able to reach them at all times of the day.
 They can use time-based call routing to have their agents accessible all the time.
 For instance, if a business works from 9 am to 6 pm but offers 24/7 customer service, inbound calls after 6 pm divert to an agent’s cellphone.
 So even if the agent is at home or traveling, s/he receives the call.

 One feature our clients like using when applying skill-based call routing is Fallback.

 Fallback comes into play when call volumes are high.
 The agent/s the call has been routed to is busy.
 You don’t want to keep your caller waiting in queue for too long.

 So you define a timeout: lets says if a caller is not connected in 30 seconds, the queue times out.
 You define what happens next, in the fallback rules.
 Your call could disconnect or move to voicemail.
 But you can also divert it to another support center, in another city.
 Or the call route it to another skill group.

 Our recent survey among customers who use our product revealed that most of them like to use skill/multi-skill and voicemail features as Fallback.

-To illustrate a multi-skill fallback mechanism, if a caller needs to speak to someone who is fluent in Spanish but all agents from the Spanish-speaking skill group are busy, this call can be routed to an agent from the multi-skill group that speaks Spanish and English.
+To illustrate a multi-skill fallback mechanism, if a caller needs to speak to someone who is fluent in Spanish but all agents from the Spanish-speaking skill group are busy, this call can be routed to an agent from the multi-skill group who speaks Spanish and English.
 The purpose is served in the end.

-How our customers do it
+How our clients do it